ci1xgk/Fellowship_Webpage/metrics.md

 ![image](/Figures/metrics5.svg)

-To run the script, the name of these two files must be entered at lines 138~140 of the script, as shown below:
+To run the script, first the name of these two files must be entered at lines 138~140 of the script, as shown below:

 ````
 model_fn = "carlisle-5m-acc.max"